SuperMcqulit/ECE2112-Spotify-Song-EDA-List-2ECED/README.md

 - Version 1 - First implementation of cades to the said csv file / Configuration of proper formating

-- Version 2 -
+- Version 2 - Added functionality to calculate and display / performed basic data checks

-- Version 3 -
+- Version 3 - Enhanced the analysis by identifying more problems in the dataset / Provided the complete code for the analysis, along with visualizations and interpretation steps

 - Version 4 - Final Output / All guide questions are answered / No added features